herraa1/JFF-TMSHAT/README.md

   - *TMS9918A*

-    To use a TMS9918A VDP, pins 5 (COMVID/Y) and 6 (COMVID_OUT) of J13 must be bridged and a TMS9918A must be installed in U6.
+    To use a TMS9918A VDP, pins 5 (COMVID/Y) and 6 (COMVID_OUT) of J13, which use inverted colors in the silkscreen text, must be bridged and a TMS9918A must be installed in U6.
     In this configuration the modified JFF computer works identically as the original JFF computer with a TMS9918A and outputs a composite video signal on the motherboard video RCA connector.

   - *TMS9928A/TMS9929A*